jhuang38/fsm/README.md

 - Include documentation on how to configure behavior (i.e. via config file and filters)

 I am making this solely for personal use, so the focus of this project will be on actual functionality  over ease of use.

+The functionality of this utility is based around a config file.
+See `fsm_config_example.json` as an example.